 Defining landmark developments and improvements will include the enhancement of Cornwallis Park to establish and formalize its civic function as the third anchor point in the triangle of downtown public squares, which includes the Grand Parade and Public Gardens.
-The park's signature paving and landscape treatments will extend onto the surrounding streets and to the fronts of the framing buildings.
 The framing of Cornwallis Park will be completed with a signature development at its south face, which can integrate the existing grocery store function while providing a compelling architectural landmark and public art installations to terminate the Barrington and Hollis view corridors.
+(RC-Jan 14/20; E Aug 15/20)